yifei-he/yifei-he.github.io/_pages/about.md

   - /about.html
 ---

-I am an M.S. in Computer Science student at [University of Illinois Urbana-Champaign (UIUC)](https://illinois.edu/), advised by [Prof. Han Zhao](https://hanzhaoml.github.io/).
-Previously, I obtained my dual bachelor's degree in Data Science from the [University of Michigan (UM)](https://umich.edu/) and in Electrical and Computer Engineering from [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/).
+I am an M.S. in Computer Science student at [University of Illinois Urbana-Champaign (UIUC)](https://cs.illinois.edu/), advised by [Prof. Han Zhao](https://hanzhaoml.github.io/).
+Previously, I obtained my dual bachelor's degree in Data Science from the [University of Michigan (UM)](https://cse.engin.umich.edu/) and in Electrical and Computer Engineering from [Shanghai Jiao Tong University (SJTU)](https://www.ji.sjtu.edu.cn/).

-I am broadly interested in machine learning, especially transfer learning.
 My long-term research goal is to build efficient, generalizable and robust machine learning systems.
-Currently, I am working on domain adaptation, domain generalization and multimodal learning.
+I currently work on trustworthy machine learning, including domain adaptation/generalization, multimodal learning and application in healthcare.

 At University of Michigan, I worked on deep learning for survival analysis with [Prof. Jenna Wiens](http://www-personal.umich.edu/~wiensj/).
 I also worked on reinforcement learning for sequential conformer search with [Prof. Ambuj Tewari](https://ambujtewari.github.io/).